tigertone/pi_weather_station/README.md

 # Start service to run sampling script on boot

 sudo cp weatherStation.service /etc/systemd/system/weatherStation.service
 sudo systemctl start weatherStation.service

+# If reverting to holding some variables in RAM (e.g. current voltage) rather than writing to DB
+Goal is to have a 16KB directory in RAM for temporarily storage.
+First create the tmp dir:

+ sudo mkdir /var/weatherTmp

+then edit the fstab file by

+ sudo nano /etc/fstab

+and add the line

+ tmpfs /home/pi/pi_weather_station/weatherTmp tmpfs nodev,nosuid,size=16K 0 0

+save and close the file.
+Now issue

+ sudo mount -a

+To check if your operation succeeded issue df

 # Git
 Git add .